mikebowler/jekyll_jirametrics/faq.md

 # Errors

+{: .tip }
+For a concise message → cause → fix map of the errors you're most likely to hit, see [Errors and how to fix them]({% link troubleshooting.md %}).

 {: #q1 }
 ## I'm getting an error about a status not being found and was directed here